TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 taito info        # Show info required for signing in to the application
 ```

 Installation and starting up takes some time the first time you run the commands, as Docker containers and npm libraries need to be downloaded first.
+While waiting, browse through the `Quick start` section of the DEVELOPMENT.md file to get an quick overview of the taito-cli commands.

 ### 2.2.
 Implement a new page with React